deriv-com/flutter-chart/README.md

 ### Localization

-To use the ChartLocalization, you should add the `ChartLocalization.delegate` to your `localizationsDelegates` inside the `MaterialApp` that you added the chart in.
+To use ChartLocalization, add the `ChartLocalization.delegate` to your `localizationsDelegates` inside the `MaterialApp` where you added the chart.
 When you want to change the locale of the chart, use this code:

 ```dart